Editor’s note: This blog was updated on November 28, 2023

 Form 1099-K is not necessarily a requirement for all businesses – only for those that facilitate payment card transactions or third-party network transactions (e.g., PayPal or Venmo).
 Additionally, 1099-Ks allow the U.S. government to track online sales completed by retailers.
 The 1099-K form information helps the IRS ensure that online retailers are properly reporting all types of income for tax purposes.
 Third-party processors and credit card companies are required to report the payment transactions they process on behalf of retailers.

-Additionally, ARPA clarified that Form 1099-K reporting by TPSOs is for goods and services transactions.
-Electronic platforms that facilitate charitable donations or cryptocurrency exchanges for example, should not report Form 1099-K.
+Additionally, ARPA clarified that Form 1099-K reporting by TPSOs is only applicable for goods and services transactions.
+Electronic platforms that facilitate charitable donations or that facilitate payments that do not represent goods and services, should not report Form 1099-K (note that these transactions may be reportable on other information returns such as Form 1099-NEC or MISC).

 Who is impacted?

 The Form 1099-K reporting changes will affect TPSOs of all kinds – gig economy payers (e.g., Uber, Lyft), platform marketplaces (e.g., Etsy, Facebook) and other companies that facilitate goods and services payments through electronic platforms (e.g., PayPal).
-Payment settlement entities (PSEs) that facilitate payment card transactions will not be affected because they were already required to report all amounts and transactions.
+Payment settlement entities (PSEs) that facilitate payment card transactions will not be affected because they were already required to report all amounts and transactions on Form 1099-K.

 What are implications of the 1099-K reporting changes?

-Most implications will be felt by those working in the gig economy or working as freelancers.
-This can include rideshare drivers, individuals selling crafts on platform marketplaces or even independent contractors.
-The rise of the gig economy helped to spur this reporting threshold change – for example, the summer of 2020 saw 24% more people entering the gig economy than in previous years, according to an Upwork study.
-These workers are not accustomed to receiving Form 1099-K and may not know how to properly include the income on their annual income tax return.
+For other taxpayers working in the gig economy, like rideshare drivers, individuals selling crafts on platform marketplaces as a business, or even independent contractors, the change in reporting threshold may result in receiving a Form 1099-K even though they may not have received a form in previous years.
+The rise of the gig economy helped to spur the change in the 1099-K reporting threshold.
+For example, the summer of 2020 saw 24% more people entering the gig economy than in previous years, according to an Upwork study.
+Historically, although all income earned by nonemployees is reportable (whether or not they received a Form 1099-K), these workers may be receiving the form for the first time and may not know how to properly include the income on their annual income tax return.

-- TPSOs will be affected by the lowered payment threshold, likely resulting in 50 – 100% more Forms 1099-K needing to be issued.
+TPSOs will be affected by the lowered payment threshold and for many, this could mean a 50 to 100% increase in Forms 1099-K needing to be issued.
 Manual reporting processes previously utilized may no longer be scalable with the increased workload associated with issuing more forms.
+Ensuring forms are accurate and can be delivered efficiently and timely is crucial to minimizing information reporting penalties for filing late.

-- Additionally, an increase in form volumes means more name and TIN combinations to manage.
-TPSOs will need a way to verify name and TIN combinations quickly in order to avoid Backup Withholding notices and the related penalties.
+Additionally, an increase in form volumes may also result in more name and TIN combinations to manage for purposes of 1099 reporting.
+TPSOs will need a way to verify name and TIN combinations quickly in order to avoid Backup Withholding obligations and the related liability for withholding for failing to comply.

 Best practices to prepare for the 1099-K